The Critical Data Lab is a space for digital critiques and critiques of the digital.

 • Sebastian Berg

-Sebastian Berg is a research associate in the group “Democracy & Digitalization” at the Weizenbaum Institute for the Networked Society and member of the research group “Politics of Digitalization” at the WZB Berlin Social Science Center, with previous visiting and research positions at FU Berlin and Princeton University.
-He works on ideas of democratic digitalization, the political theory of data-based analysis and intervention techniques, and the cybernetization of democratic representation.
-In his doctoral project he examines the genealogy and contemporary political datafication in the context of democratic representation.
+Sebastian Berg is a research associate at the Helmut-Schmidt University/University of the Federal Armed Forces Hamburg and a research fellow in the group “Politics of Digitalization” at the WZB Berlin Social Science Center.
+Before, he was part of the group “Democracy & Digitalization” at the Weizenbaum Institute for the Networked Society Berlin and held research positions at FU Berlin and Princeton University.
+He works on ideas of digital democracy, civic technology and the dispositive od the digital democratic state.
+His doctoral project is concerned with a genealogy of political datafication in the context of democratic representation.

 • Roland Meyer